 Floating solar power plants in Japan

-Finding land for utility-scale solar power plants has become a challenge in Japan due to limited availability of land space and rapid implementation of solar power.
+Finding land for utility-scale solar power plants has become a challenge in Japan due to the limited availability of land space and rapid implementation of solar power.
 The construction of solar power projects on lakes is considered to be a practical solution, as it allows the available land to be used for agriculture, conservation and other developments.

 Moreover, Japan has a number of inland waterways and reservoirs built for agricultural and flood-control purposes that can be used for the development of solar power plants.